Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons

-For a square hole, we can observe either line defects or point defects at the square vertices, depending on the far-field condition.
+For a square hole, we can observe either line defects or point defects at the square vertices, depending on the far-field condition, in the $\lambda \to 0$ limit.
 There is qualitative agreement with the numerical results in \cite{phillips2011texture}.
 In general, the locations of the defects for the unique limiting profile depend on the far-field condition.
 Using a result from Ginzburg--Landau theory in \cite{baumanowensphillips}, we show that there are exactly two interior point defects for a generic polygonal hole, $E_K$ with $K$ edges and $K>4$, and the location of these defects can be tuned with the far-field condition.
-For large polygonal holes, we provide a simple estimate for the number of stable NLC equilibria using combinatorial arguments, and multistability is enhanced compared to the interior problem.
+In the $\lambda \to \infty$ limit, we provide a simple estimate for the number of stable NLC equilibria using combinatorial arguments, and multistability is enhanced compared to the interior problem.
 This is because the exterior problem has lesser symmetry than the interior problem, due to the far-field conditions.
-For example, there are two rotationally equivalent diagonal NLC equilibria in the interior of a square domain, but we lose the equivalence for the exterior problem since the far-field condition breaks the symmetry.
+For example, on the interior of a square domain, there are two rotationally equivalent diagonal solutions for which the NLC profile is approximately aligned along the square diagonal.
+We lose this equivalence for the exterior problem since the far-field condition breaks the symmetry.